Courses

 Some details are entered in the form but their certificates are not uploaded during registration.
 Keep the following handy:

-Students must have passed the Class 12 or equivalent examination from a recognized board.
-Candidates currently appearing in Class 12 in 2026 are also eligible to register.
+Educational Qualification: Candidates must have passed Class 12 or an equivalent examination from a recognized board.

 Check Out Detailed JEE Mains 2026 Eligibility Criteria for January and April Session